GitZeeshanKhan/GItZeeshanKhan/README.md

-<h1 align="center">Hello 👋, World.
-This is Zeeshan Khan</h1>
+<h1 align="center">Hello Like-minded People 👋</h1>
-<h3 align="center">A cybersecurity professional specializing in penetration testing and red teaming strategies.</h3>
+This is Zeeshan Khan.
+I believe that a good offense is the best defense in cybersecurity.
+My passion lies in security research, specializing in hands-on offensive and web security penetration testing.
+I actively engage in bug bounty programs, CTF Challenges, and continuously explore advanced blue teaming strategies to enhance cybersecurity defenses.
+My goal is to contribute to a safer digital landscape by leveraging proactive approaches and innovative solutions.

 ### Programming Language